coderade/kotlin-examples/README.md

 - [functions.kt](src/main/kotlin/examples/functions/functions.kt) -> Different ways of create function in Kotlin
 - [lambda_functions.kt](src/main/kotlin/examples/functions/lambda_functions.kt) -> Examples of Lambda functions in Kotlin
-- [anonymous_functions.kt](src/main/kotlin/examples/functions/anonymous_functions.kt) -> Examples of Anonymous functions in Kotlin
+- [anonymous_functions.kt](src/main/kotlin/examples/functions/anonymous_functions.kt) -> Examples of Anonymous functions
+  in Kotlin
 - [local_functions.kt](src/main/kotlin/examples/functions/local_functions.kt) -> Examples of Local functions in Kotlin

 ### OO: Classes, Objects and Interfaces
 - [classes.kt](src/main/kotlin/examples/oo/classes.kt) -> Examples of how to use Classes in Kotlin
+- [constructors.kt](src/main/kotlin/examples/oo/constructors.kt) -> Examples of how to use Constructors, and the Init block in Kotlin
+- [constructors.kt](src/main/kotlin/examples/oo/constructors.kt) -> Examples of how to use Constructors, and the Init block in Kotlin